MileHacker Logo

 Visa/ETIAS Preparedness

-If required, have your Schengen visa ready.
-From mid-2025, visa-exempt travelers need ETIAS authorization.
+If needed, have your Schengen visa ready.
+From the middle of-2025, visa-non-subject travelers need ETIAS authorization.
 Have copies, digital and physical, of all approvals.

 Supporting Documents